ramitdour/time-box-app/README.md

 ## License

 This project is open-source and available under the [MIT License](LICENSE.md).
-(You would need to add a `LICENSE.md` file with the MIT License text if you intend to formally license it).